magnussolution/magnusbilling7/wiki/en/modules/Plan/Plan.rst

 Notices with audio
 ------------------

-| We did not write the description to this field.
+| Execute audios to the client from this plan or just send the error only?
+For example, the audios that theres no more credit.